 Description: An introduction to food and beverage management, including the elements of stewarding, staffing, budgeting, purchasing, ordering, receiving, storage and control.
-Topics include equipment layout and design, sanitation and analysis of the food and beverage operation in relation to the lodging facility.
+Topics include equipment layout and design, sanitation and analysis of the food and beverage operation in relation to the lodging control, cost analysis, menu scoring and guideline percentage tests for all major expense components integral to food and beverage operations.
+Computer lab will be utilized